 Have the anti-dog meat campaigners said anything about how they plan on ending the demand for dog meat?
 Nope.
 Not a word.
 Can a protest in front of the Chinese Embassy or a resolution in Congress end the demand for dog meat?
 Nah.
-Get real guys, but I’d recommend a passport and a few years off actually living in one of these dog meat countries first.
+Not a chance.
+I’d recommend a passport and a few years of actually living in one of these dog meat countries first, connecting with locals, learning the language, culture and local politics.
 If I see one more English celebrity make an announcement about how they are fighting dog meat, I could possibly vomit my own intestines.
-Write a petition perhaps and get millions of pretty white people 7000 miles away to sign it….
-No, that’s not it either in countries in which citizens lack the rights of protest and in which elections are usually a scam.
+What about writing a petition and getting millions of pretty white people 7000 miles away to sign it?
+Since when has that ending consumer demand for ANYTHING?
+That’s not it either in countries in which citizens lack the rights of protest and in which elections are usually a scam.
 Rule by the people doesn’t exist in Vietnam, so signing a petition online that was shared on Facebook is not going to do diddly shit.
 Please Google “Rule of Law”, check how that applies to the dog meat countries you are concerned about and get back to me on that.

 Supply is equally ignored though as the only way to avoid having dogs in the dog meat trade is to prevent them by being born at all.
 Mass sterilization prevents animals from being born into any miserable situation like life on the streets, exposure to abuse, accidents, and disease.
 It also keeps people from having animals they do not want that their can sell into the dog meat trade.
 But then if you want sterilization, some rather comprehensive changes in the veterinary capacity of local clinics will need to be addressed.
 When you have vets in their 50s practicing for 30 years with little to no sedation for surgeries with unsterilized instruments, sterilization is not an option.
 On an individual level, it is better to avoid the exposure to vets who cannot perform the operation safely.
 And then who is addressing long term veterinary training for local vets and helping clinics to access the appropriate support and material resources for a mass sterilization program?
 Not the anti-dog meat campaigners.
 The veterinary industry is far from being up to the standard necessary to perform sterilizations across the country that will be safe and effective for managing the population of unwanted animals.
 Without vets, you are not going to touch the dog meat trade.
 Not even close.